Linux Audio Plugin Development (LAPD)

 -

-After all, can't Linux users just use Wine/yabridge to run Windows plugins?
+After all, can't Linux users just use WINE/yabridge to run Windows plugins?

 - With the help of libraries such as yabridge, Windows plugins can be used under Linux.
 However, this is sometimes associated with trial and error, involves performance losses and does not work with all Windows plugins.